Meighen Island: Neighbouring islands

 Meighen Island has few neighbours.
 It is about 40 km west of the next nearest major island, Axel Heiberg Island.
 About 4 km to Meighen's north, across the Hose Strait, lies small crescent-shaped Perley Island.
 The Fay Islands lie between Meighen Island and Axel Heiberg Island within the Sverdrup Channel.

 Structures

-The island has a automatic weather station near the center of the ice cap.
-The ice cap is also has many mass balance polls.
+The island has an automatic weather station near the centre of the ice cap.
+The ice cap also has many mass balance polls.